ropensci/software-review/editors_guide.md

         you in a week, I'll assume you are unable to review," so as to give a clear deadline when you'll move on to looking for someone else.
 -   Assign a due date 3 weeks after all reviewers have been found.
--   Once two or more reviwers are found, assign reviewer by tagging in the issue with the following format to activate the automated reminders bot:
+-   Once two or more reviewers are found, assign reviewer by tagging in the issue with the following format to activate the automated reminders bot:

       Reviewers: @githubname1 @githubname2